 Texas is back at it again with abortion shaming.
 As of December 18, the Texas Health Department will begin to “require clinics and hospitals to bury or cremate human and fetal remains,” according to Governor Greg Abbott.

 The rules were proposed back in July, “with little notice and no announcement.”
 Previously, some states allowed cremation or burial, but Texas is the first to require such rituals in place of previous procedures for disposing of medical waste.
-While these changes are radical (and just plain absurd, if we’re being honest), they’re not all that surprising.
+While these changes are radical, they’re not all that surprising.
 This new requirement falls right in line with Texas’ track record concerning abortion rights, or rather, lack thereof.

 This new requirement will likely add to the cost of abortion by adding funerary services to the bill.
 This cost will not only affect the patients, but also the clinics that offer these services.
 It’s an added step to the procedure that some clinics may not be able to take on.